istio/istio.io/content/docs/setup/kubernetes/additional-setup/cni/index.md

 To redirect traffic in the application pod's network namespace to/from the Istio proxy sidecar, the Istio CNI plugin configures the namespace's iptables.
 The following table describes the parameters to the redirect functionality.
-The default values for the parameters are able to be overridden by setting the corresponding application pod annotation key.
+The default values for the parameters can be overridden by setting the corresponding application pod annotation key.

 | Annotation Key | Values | Default | Description |